RobotecAI/RobotecGPULidar/README.md

 - O3DE (planned)
 - Gazebo (planned)

 If you would like to have a custom integration, feel free to [contact us](https://robotec.ai/contact/).

+## Features

+- GPU-accelerated
+- Configurable LiDAR pattern and range
+- Asynchronous raytracing
+- Optional Gaussian noise (see [documentation](docs/GaussianNoise.md))

 ## Usage

-An introduction to the RGL API along with an example can be found [here](USAGE.md).
+An introduction to the RGL API along with an example can be found [here](docs/Usage.md).

 ## Building in Docker (Linux)